-In this paper, I study the effects of invention secrecy in World War II, a unique episode in U.S. history when the USPTO ordered inventions in over 11,000 patent applications into secrecy when it was thought that disclosure might be detrimental to the war effort, and then abruptly rescinded the majority of these secrecy orders at the end of the war.
-The scope and scale of the policy, and its abrupt conclusion, creates a rare opportunity to systematically study the effects of secrecy, which is otherwise (by definition) hard to observe.
-Although patents with secrecy orders were positively selected, I find that those with longer secrecy terms were less likely to be cited by future patents, indicating a reduction in closely-related follow-on invention - this being particularly true for patents from filers which not government R&D contractors during the war.
-The consequences of secrecy extend to the product market, where terms from chemical patents with a secrecy order are less likely to be included in chemical company product catalogs.
-However, new terms in secret patents also see limited mention in the public record until after the war ends, such that the repercussions must be evaluated against the apparent effectiveness of the policy in achieving its primary goal of keeping sensitive technological content out of the public domain.
+History, however, provides an opening in the form of a compulsory secrecy policy in World War II, which I study in this paper.
+In 1940, with war raging in Europe, the U.S. Congress authorized government agencies to issue compulsory secrecy orders to inventions in U.S. patent applications whose disclosure it deemed a potential security risk.
+Secrecy orders were issued widely during the war - to over 11,000 patent applications, covering inventions as diverse as radar, cryptography, and synthetic materials - prohibiting disclosure by any means and withholding the granting of any intellectual property rights.
+The vast majority of these secrecy orders were then abruptly rescinded at the end of the war.
+The scope and scale of the policy, and its abrupt conclusion, creates a rare opportunity to systematically study the effects of invention secrecy.

+I show that although patents with secrecy orders were positively selected, those with longer secrecy terms were less likely to be cited by future patents, suggesting a reduction in closely-related followon invention - this being particularly true for patents of filers which were not government R&D contractors during the war.
+The effects extend to the product market, where terms from chemical patents with a secrecy order are less likely to appear in chemical company product catalogs.
+Yet new terms in secret patents also see limited mention in the public record until after the war ends, such that the repercussions must be evaluated against the seeming effectiveness of the policy in keeping sensitive technological content out of the public domain.